jeremytammik/tbc/a/1971_unit_test.md

 Finally, after almost a week of serious disruption on the Typepad blogging platform hosting The Building Coder, I am back with a new post.

-If any similar hiccups crop up in the fiuture, please be aware that The Building Coder is also available directly on GitHub pages in the [`tbc` repostitory](https://github.com/jeremytammik/tbc) hosting the source and chronological index for The Building Coder Revit API blog.
+If any similar hiccups crop up in the future, please be aware that The Building Coder is also available directly on GitHub pages in the [`tbc` repostitory](https://github.com/jeremytammik/tbc) hosting the source and chronological index for The Building Coder Revit API blog.
-It includes all the markdown source text, HTML, CSS and images for The Building Coder, plus the cmplete chronological index of all posts.
+It includes all the markdown source text, HTML, CSS and images for The Building Coder, plus the complete chronological index of all posts.
-Besides providing a workaround for Typepad failure, it also enables you to grab all The Building Coder source text, host it locally, and use it to implemet your own search algorithms or even train your AI to answer Revit API questions.
+Besides providing a workaround for Typepad failure, it also enables you to grab all The Building Coder source text, host it locally, and use it to implement your own search algorithms or even train your AI to answer Revit API questions.

 As I explained in
 the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread